DamiaV/Jenealogio2/README.md

 They are two main reasons: privacy and inclusivity.

 Firstly, regarding privacy, I generally don’t trust online genealogical apps with ensuring the privacy and security of the information I give them, and that they will not sell it to third-parties.
-Plus, there is the risk data leaks due to hacks.
+Plus, there is the risk of data leaks.

 Secondly, being queer myself, while researching the genealogy of my own family, I grew tired of the lack of LGBTQAI+ inclusivity in most genealogical softwares.
-As such, I decided to build my own that would fill this need.
+As such, I decided to build my own that would fulfill this need.
 I was also inspired by blog posts on _[sixgen.org](https://sixgen.org/)_ that talked about this issue.
 After reading their posts on [LGBTQ Genealogy & Software](https://sixgen.org/lgbtq-genealogy-software-part-1/), I was further motivated to pursue this endeavor.